chenw20/BiasScore/README.md

 # Modification Bias Score
 This is the code for the paper [Post-hoc bias scoring is optimal for fair classification](https://openreview.net/forum?id=FM5xfcaR2Y)

+To train the model, run main.py.
+For testing, run postprocess_dp.py when the fairness constraint is Demographic Parity (DP) or postprocess_eo.py when the fairness constraint is Equalized Odds (EO).
+These scripts take hyperparameters set in the config.yaml file.

 Datasets: [Adult Census](https://www.kaggle.com/datasets/uciml/adult-census-income), [COMPAS](https://www.kaggle.com/datasets/danofer/compass) and [CelebA](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset)

 Dependencies:

-To train the model, simply run main.py, while the hyperparameters can be set in the config.yaml file.

 ## Citing the paper (bib)
 ```